dangvu0502/vectra/README.md

 # Vectra

-Vectra is a modular Retrieval-Augmented Generation (RAG) platform built with TypeScript.
+Vectra, built with TypeScript, helps you build and query your own knowledge base.
 It features a server (API, file/collection management, chunking, embedding, and graph operations using Postgres, ArangoDB, Redis, and BullMQ) and a modern web client for managing and querying your data.